derhass/glx_hook/README.md

 you can try to use  the `glx_hook_bare.so` library, which only tries to deal with the bare minimum of `glX` (and `dlsym`) functions.

+#### Extra Options

+If a GL symbol cannot be resolved, glx_hook tries to manually load the OpenGL library via `dlopen(3)`.
+This behavior can be controlled by the `GH_LIBGL_FILE` environment variable: If it is not set, `libGL.so` is used, but you might want to specify another one, potentially with full path.
+If you set `GH_LIBGL_FILE=""`, libGL loading is disabled.

 ### EXPERIMENTAL FEATURES

 The following features are only available in `glx_hook.so` (and not `glx_hook_bare.so`):